-It's hard to know if those countries do enforce Hudud punishments today represent a continuation of pre-modern Islamic legal practice or not.
-The Hudud are probably carried out in Saudi Arabia at a higher rate than they historically in Muslim were societies.
-But they are still very Between 1981 and 1992, rare. there were four executions by stoning in Saudi Arabia and fortyfive amputations for theft.
-In a oneyear sample (1982-83), out of 4,925 convictions for theft, only two hands were cut off.
-The rest of the guilty were punished by ta 'zīr.
-In the same time period, out of 659 convictions for Hudud-level sexual crimes, no one was stoned.
-Many death sentences are the result of political punishments, not the Hudud.
-In Nigeria's northern states, all of which have adopted Shariah-based legal codes, a few amputations for theft have taken There have been at least two sentences to death for adultery, but in all cases so far ambiguities were found to release the guilty party.
+It's hard to know if those countries that do enforce hudud punishments today represent a continuation of pre-modern Islamic legal practice or not.
+The hudud are probably carried out in Saudi Arabia at a higher rate than they were historically in Muslim societies.
+But they are still very rare.
+Between 1981 and 1992, there were four executions by stoning in Saudi Arabia and forty-five amputations for theft.
+In a one-year sample (1982-83), out of 4,925 convictions for theft, only two hands were cut off.
+The rest of the guilty were punished by ta zīr.
+In the same time period, out of 659 convictions for hudud-level sexual crimes, no one was stoned.
+Many death sentences are the result of political punishments, not the hudud.
+90[90] In Nigeria's northern states, all of which have adopted Shariah-based legal codes, a few amputations for theft have taken place.
+There have been at least two sentences to death for adultery, but in all cases so far ambiguities were found to release the guilty party.

-Like American conservatives calling for a return to some imagined utopia of the 1950s, the authentic past that modern Muslim states claim to revive with the Hudud is mostly an imagined one.
+Like American conservatives calling for a return to some imagined utopia of the 1950s, the authentic past that modern Muslim states claim to revive with the hudud is mostly an imagined one.
 It is envisioned to fend off the loss of identity and autonomy that so many have felt in the modern age.
-So it is no surprise that countries today where the Hudud actively enforced either define themselves by their resistance to the Western imperial order (Iran), by claims to embody Islamic authenticity (Saudi Arabia), or lie on sharp cultural, religious and political fault lines between cultural and military Western imposition on the one hand and strong traditions of indigenous identity on the other (Nigeria, Pakistan, Afghanistan).
+So it is no surprise that countries today where the hudud are actively enforced either define themselves by their resistance to the Western imperial order (Iran), by claims to embody Islamic authenticity (Saudi Arabia), or lie on sharp cultural, religious and political fault lines between Western cultural and military imposition on the one hand and strong traditions of indigenous identity on the other (Nigeria, Pakistan, Afghanistan).

-So today it is almost impossible to discuss the Hudud apart from consuming political tensions and conflicts identity and over In 2005 the Swiss autonomy.
-Muslim scholar and intellectual Tariq Ramadan called for a corporal moratorium on punishment, stoning, and the death penalty in the Muslim world.
+So today it is almost impossible to discuss the hudud apart from consuming political tensions and conflicts over identity and autonomy.
+In 2005 the Swiss Muslim scholar and intellectual Tariq Ramadan called for a moratorium on corporal punishment, stoning, and the death penalty in the Muslim world.
 He was subsequently savaged by both Western critics of Islam who saw his call as too little and by some more conservative Muslim ulama who saw it as transgressing the commands of God.